 Cheraine Collette started drawing at the age of 3, the first subjects she would try to capture drawing were horses and other animals, quickly after which she would gain insights from her mother about mixing colours and how to draw in perspective by her brother.

-From the age of 12, she started experimenting with one of the earliest Photoshop suites (CS1), accompanied with a Wacom tablet and pencil, which was all introduced by her father.
+From the age of 12, she started experimenting with one of the earliest Photoshop suites (CS1), accompanied with a digital painting tablet and brush, which was all introduced by her father.
 She instantly used it to paint and to layer- and manipulate her photographs.

 She finished her education in Photographic Design at the Fotovakschool, University of Applied Photography in 2015.

 Cheraine Collette’s work is dedicated to showing the constant battle between nature and humanity, the beauty and vulnerability of nature, and historic buildings.